-Even when considering more contemporary applications, processes like ring modulation and amplitude modulation, or distortion often cause aliasing artifacts unless proper oversampling is applied.
+Even when considering more contemporary applications, processes like ring modulation (RM), amplitude modulation (AM), or distortion often generate aliasing artifacts unless proper oversampling is applied.
 These artifacts occur because PCM, while universally suitable for reproducing recorded sound, is not inherently versatile as a medium for generating new sounds.
-As Puckette argues, alternative representations, for instance, representation by a sequence of linear segments or physical modeling synthesis, offer other possibilities [21].
+As Puckette has argued, alternative representations, such as collections of linear segments or physical modeling synthesis, offer other possibilities [22].
 Therefore, PCM is not a completely universal tool for creating sound.